zodern/meteor-cdn/README.md

 	<img src="{{CDN_URL}}/images/profile.jpg"></img>
 </template>
 ```

-## Demo
-A demonstration project is available at [https://github.com/NitroLabs/meteor-cdn-demo](https://github.com/NitroLabs/meteor-cdn-demo).
-The demo is also serving live from AWS at [cdn.nitrolabs.com](cdn.nitrolabs.com).

 ## Proper 404 handling
 Meteor currently uses the 200 response code for every request, regardless of whether the route or static resource exists.
 This can cause the CDN to cache error messages for static resources.
 Meteor fixes this problem by: